The Voice (Russian TV series)

 The Voice (Голос) is a Russian singing competition television series broadcast on Channel One.
 Based on the original The Voice of Holland, it has aired eight seasons and aims to find currently unsigned singing talent (solo or duets, professional and amateur).
 The competition is contested by aspiring singers, age 17 or over, drawn from public auditions.
 The winner is determined by television viewers voting by telephone, SMS text, and The Voice App.

-The winners of the thirteen seasons have been: Dina Garipova, Sergey Volchkov, Alexandra Vorobyova, Hieromonk Fotiy, Darya Antonyuk, Selim Alakhyarov, Petr Zakharov, Asker Berbekov, Yana Gabbasova, Alexander Volkodav, Viktoria Solomakhina, Bogdan Shuvalov, and David Sanikidze.
+The winners of the fourteen seasons have been: Dina Garipova, Sergey Volchkov, Alexandra Vorobyova, Hieromonk Fotiy, Darya Antonyuk, Selim Alakhyarov, Petr Zakharov, Asker Berbekov, Yana Gabbasova, Alexander Volkodav, Viktoria Solomakhina, Bogdan Shuvalov, David Sanikidze, and Elmira Karakhanova.

 The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured Dima Bilan (seasons 1–3, 5–6, 10), Pelageya (seasons 1–3, 6, 10), Alexander Gradsky (seasons 1–4, 6, 10), and Leonid Agutin (seasons 1–3, 5–6, 10).
-The coaching panel for the most recent thirteenth season featured Basta (seasons 4, 7, 9, 11, 13–), Polina Gagarina (seasons 4–5, 8–9, 11–), Hibla Gerzmava (season 13–) and Anton Belyaev (seasons 11–).
-Other coaches from previous seasons include Grigory Leps (seasons 4–5), Ani Lorak (season 7), Konstantin Meladze (seasons 7–8), Sergey Shnurov (seasons 7–9), Valeriy Syutkin (seasons 8–9), Vladimir Presnyakov (seasons 11–12), and Zivert (season 12).
+The original panel featured Dima Bilan (seasons 1–3, 5–6, 10), Pelageya (seasons 1–3, 6, 10, 14-), Alexander Gradsky (seasons 1–4, 6, 10), and Leonid Agutin (seasons 1–3, 5–6, 10).
+The coaching panel for the most recent fourteen season featured Vladimir Presnyakov (seasons 11–12, 14-), Pelageya (seasons 1–3, 6, 10, 14-), Ildar Abdrazakov (14-) and ANNA ASTI (season 14-).
+Other coaches from previous seasons include Grigory Leps (seasons 4–5), Ani Lorak (season 7), Konstantin Meladze (seasons 7–8), Sergey Shnurov (seasons 7–9), Valeriy Syutkin (seasons 8–9), Zivert (season 12), Basta (seasons 4, 7, 9, 11, 13–), Polina Gagarina (seasons 4–5, 8–9, 11–), Anton Belyaev (seasons 11–13) and Hibla Gerzmava (season 13).

 The Voice began airing on October 5, 2012, as an autumn-winter TV season program.
 The show proved to be a hit for Channel One.
-So far, the series has aired for thirteen seasons.
+So far, the series has aired for fourteen seasons.